 One of the greatest benefits of rose water is its strong anti-inflammatory properties.
 These properties can help treat multiple ailments, both internal and external.
-It may even help soothe the irritation of eczema or rosacea.
+It may even help

 Doctors often prescribe antibiotics for sore throats, but you may want to try rose water as well.
 Rose water has traditionally been

 Rose water has been used as a beauty product for thousands of years, so it’s no surprise that it can improve your complexion and reduce skin redness.
 The antibacterial properties may help reduce acne.
 The anti-inflammatory properties can